TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 For a long time, I couldn't understand why fibers exist.
 I thought there was something special about them, something that I just couldn't grasp.
 Turned out there wasn't.
 They are very specific things, created for a very specific task.

 I hope that this article gave you a better understanding of what `Fiber` is, what it's not and how it's used.

+## Update about concurrency

+Remember that fibers in ruby have two mods?
+I haven't really talked about fibers as symmetric coroutines and one redditor [pointed that out](https://www.reddit.com/r/ruby/comments/a0ivny/why_on_earth_do_fibers_exist/eai2k67/).

+Given an ability to transfer control between one another, fibers can be used to write asynchronous concurrent code.
+To do this you'll need a library that implements event loop such as [async](https://github.com/socketry/async) or [eventmachine](https://github.com/eventmachine/eventmachine) or you can even build your own simple reactor with ruby `io/nonblock`.

+When it is useful?
+In tasks that require a lot of io such as web requests.
+There are two great examples of this: [goliath](https://github.com/postrank-labs/goliath) webserver that uses `eventmachine` and [falcon](https://github.com/socketry/falcon) build on top of the `async`.

+I tried to give a brief explanation here, so nothing was left out and you had a complete picture.
+While it's not in depth look at fibers as means for concurrency, I hope you now better understand how they can be utilized.